How to Balance a Checking Account

-If you find yourself bouncing checks, be sure to do this anytime you're about to spend money from your checking account (before paying bills or swiping your debit card at a store, for example).
+It's important to balance checking accounts regularly—at least once per statement period.
+But if you find yourself bouncing checks, you should balance a checking account anytime you're about to spend money from the account (before paying bills or swiping your debit card at a store, for example).

 If you use pen and paper, you'll need the following:

 There are several templates available to help you manually do the calculations needed to balance checking accounts.
 If you prefer to do them electronically, you can build a spreadsheet or use basic accounting software.

 When you start to balance checking accounts, write your month-end account balance from the bank statement on your piece of paper next to the phrase "Bank Balance."
 You can easily check your account balance online, with an app (if your bank has one), at an ATM, by phone, or by text.